pbatard/fasmg-ebc/protocol_driver/Readme.txt

 parameters.

 These were compiled from the driver.c source on Debian 8.0 (Sid), using the included Makefile.
-Note that you must have gnu-efi in the same directory for compilation.
+Note that you will should initialize the gnu-efi submodule in this directory to be able to compile the driver.